lecroy/portfolio2018/olark.md

     Customers had little control over what they were paying us each month.
 They could pick from four different tiers of pricing, each allowing a fixed number of agents on the chat team, and some elevated features for the more premium tiers.
   </p>
   <p class="page-body-copy">
     What we found our customers wanted was to pay for only what they were using, rather than prearranged batches of features and agent seats they weren't using.
-We decided to move to a per-agent billing system, where a customer could decide only two things: how many agents they wanted and how often they wanted to be billed.
+We decided to move to a per-agent billing system, where a customer would needed only make two decisions: how many agents they wanted and how often they wanted to be billed.
 Everything else would just work.
   </p>
   <figure class="figure-inline">
     <img src="img/olark/billing-wire.png" class="olark-billing-wire" alt="Wireframe of the new per-agent billing concept" />
     <figcaption class="case-study-caption">Wireframe showing an early look at proposed functionality.</figcaption>
   </figure>
   <p class="page-body-copy">
     We also decided to offer a discount for a longer commitment.
 Paying monthly would cost a little more than paying for a year or two years at a time.
-Once that was decided, the project specs began to take shape.
-We would offer two simple choices for each plan: how many agent seats they'd like, and how often they'd like to pay.
-In addition, we needed to surface some valuable information that support was getting bogged down with: How many seats weren't being used, when the next billing cycle began, and the amount that would be charged at that time.
+In addition, we wanted to surface valuable information that our CS team was getting bogged down with: How many seats weren't being used, when the next billing cycle began, and the amount that would be charged at that time.
   </p>
   <figure class="figure-inline">
     <img src="img/olark/billing-after.png" class="olark-billing-after" alt="Screen grab of the billing app circa 2018" />